tyler-ostinato/nueroflow_backend_assesment/README.md

 ```

 ## Questions
+Document what, if anything, you would do differently if this were a production application and not an assessment?
+What tech would you use?
+How would you handle things differently if it needed to handle more users, more data, etc?

-If this were a production application I would need to look more into security.
+- If this were a production application I would need to look more into security.
 For example, using the GET request for the /mood endpoint we can pass an username and see the data of that user.
 In reality we would need to prevent unauthorized users getting access to someone else's data.
 I would probably get rid of the /mood?user="" parameter and only allow access to the data through the website which is more secure.

-Another imporvement would have to be the front end for the users.
+- Another imporvement would have to be the front end for the users.
 Currently I am only returning a JSON payload of the information for the user.
 Ideally with more time I would implement some more JS, CSS, and HTML to make a nice user interface and maybe some basic statistics of the user.

-As for storing the user data I would use a different database then the flask sqlite database I am using.
+- As for storing the user data I would use a different database then the flask sqlite database I am using.
 This is not an efficient use of storing user data as it is limited to my computer and the size of the .db file.
 In production I would need something faster, more resilient, and more secure.